Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: Preliminaries

-Let $\mathbf{x} \in X = \{0,1\}^{L}$ with $L = 10$ denote a ten-bit input vector, and let $\boldsymbol{\phi} = (\mathbf{x}_t)_{t=1}^N, \mathbf{x}_t\in X$ denote an input sequence with $N$ elements.
+Let $\mathbf{x} \in X = \{0,1\}^{L}$ with $L = 10$ denote a ten-bit input vector, and let $\boldsymbol{\chi} = (\mathbf{x}_t)_{t=1}^N, \mathbf{x}_t\in X$ denote an input sequence with $N$ elements.
 For any input vector $\mathbf{x}\in X$, we write $\mathbf{x}[i]$ for its $i$-th bit.

-Let $\mathcal{M}$ denote the set of all reachable\footnote{Starting from the initial configuration under some input history.} configurations of a model type under AGITB evaluation.
-Individual configuration is denoted by $A \in \mathcal{M}$, with $B \in \mathcal{M}$ representing an independent instance of the same model type.
+Let $\mathcal{M}$ denote the set of all reachable\footnote{Starting from the initial configuration under some input history.} configurations of a system under AGITB evaluation.
+Individual system instance is denoted by $A \in \mathcal{M}$, with $B \in \mathcal{M}$ representing an independent instance of the same type.
 When temporal indexing is required, we write $A_t$ for the configuration obtained after $t$ update steps along its learning trajectory, with $A_0$ representing the initial configuration at the onset of learning.

-For brevity, we refer to a model configuration simply as a model.
+For brevity, we refer to an instance at a given internal configuration simply as a model.

 \begin{definition}[Prediction] A model’s prediction is given by the operator $\leadsto \subseteq\ \mathcal{M} \times X$, where

 denotes that the model configuration $A_t \in \mathcal{M}$ predicts the next input to be $\mathbf{x}_{t+1}^* \in X$. \end{definition}